gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.ProjectileModelExt.md

 ## ProjectileModelExt.RemoveFilter(this ProjectileModel, FilterModel) Method

-Adds a new filter to this projectile model
+Removes a specific filter from this projectile model

 ```csharp
 public static void RemoveFilter(this ProjectileModel projectile, FilterModel filter);